tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/webhook.md

 </TabItem>
 </Tabs>

+## Error handling

+The webhook must respond with a 2xx status code.
+If the status code is different from 2xx more than 50 consecutive times the webhook will return to being unverified and will have to be verified again to be active.
+Additionally, your webhook may return to unverified if you do not send responses in a timely manner (5 seconds).
+You should handle any heavy processing asynchronously.

+Only hooks on port 80 and 443 are supported, i.e. you cannot use `http://www.example.org/webhook:8080`, only `http://www.example.org/webhook` or `https://www.example.org/webhook`.

 ## Rate Limits

 Webhook executions are rate limited.
 The current rate limit is 100 webhook executions per minute per app.